How To Completely Disable AMP In WordPress

 When AMP serves pages to mobile users with amazing speed then why one should disable it on his website?
 It depends on what type of website you have and whether it is monetized or not.
 Most of the content creators who have enabled AMP on their monetized blogs particularly with Google AdSense found a decrease in AdSense earnings.

-Also Read: How To Show Google Ads On AMP Pages | For Beginners
+RELATED: How To Show Google Ads On AMP Pages | For Beginners

 Beside AdSense or PPC ads AMP pages have negative impact on the earnings of blogs monetized with affiliate programs or with their own products.
 AMP pages does not show navigation menus, contact form, subscription, sidebars, buy buttons, etc, as a result visitors leave the page without exploring other pages of your website.

-Completely Disable AMP In WordPress
+How to Completely Disable AMP on WordPress Website

 First of all Deactivate and Delete AMP plugin.